-While private lessons can be a good way for working musicians to supplement their incomes, fewer people make a living from private music teaching alone.
-For this reason, becoming a music teacher at an elementary, middle school or high school, or qualifying as a music instructor at a college or university level is often considered a preferable option.
+While private lessons can be a good way for working musicians to supplement their incomes, few people make a living from private music teaching alone.
+For this reason, becoming a music teacher at the elementary, middle school or high school level, or qualifying as a music instructor at a college or university level is often considered a preferable option.
 There are distinct educational paths that individuals follow in order to teach music at public schools, colleges and universities, and at the end of their studies, become qualified to provide instruction in music performance and theory.

 How can I become an elementary music teacher?

 Many elementary schools have music teachers or hire visiting music teachers (also known as “floating teachers” since they move from class to class, and even sometimes, from school to school throughout the week).
 At the elementary level, a music teacher’s primary mandate is to promote music appreciation and introduce students to basic concepts in music.

 Future elementary music teachers may spend time exploring the history of music, music and musical instrumentals from countries around the world, or basic music concepts (such as reading music) through the introduction of accessible and easy-to-learn instruments, like the recorder.
 In addition to teaching basic music classes, elementary music teachers instruct students in singing, reading music, playing instruments, and learning the styles of well-known musicians.
 He or she may teach students one-on-one or within a group setting.
 While some teachers specialize in only one instrument, others are able to instruct students in a range of different instruments.